petk/php-build-system/docs/evolution.md

 including the removal of `aclocal.m4` in favor of the php related M4 macros in `php.m4`.

+## PHP 8.0 (2020)

+PHP coding standard now use the C99 standard.

 ## 2021

 Idea to move CMake forward and additionally use Conan was started on the [PHP internals mailing list](https://externals.io/message/116655).

+## PHP 8.4 (2024)

+Autotools-based build system was cleaned-up, updated, and refactored using the current Autoconf syntax for the current systems at the time.
+Cross-compiling was improved one step forward with cache variables synced enabling the manual overrides on many places.
+C preprocessor macros inconsistencies between Windows and Autotools configuration headers were synced to a nearly identical behavior.